 In most cases, these individuals will do something that isn’t in the best interest of your loved one such as leaving them somewhere with no meaning, or even throwing the cremated remains away.

-It is much more conducive to protecting your family member or friend’s memory to provide a location in a cemetery such as an in-ground space with a cremation urn vault or in a Niche Tower, marking it with a bronze marker or headstone.
+It is much more conducive to protecting your family member or friend’s memory to provide a location in a cemetery such as an in-ground space with a cremation urn vault or in a niche tower, marking it with a bronze marker or headstone.

 3. Leave a Legacy

-Few things are as important to a person’s memory than the legacy they leave behind and the way people remember them.
+Few things are as important to preserving a person’s memory than the legacy they leave behind and the way people remember them.

 By burying cremated remains in a cemetery, you dedicate a permanent resting place for both their cremated remains and their memory.